meilisearch/documentation/learn/core_concepts/indexes.md

 - [Displayed and searchable attributes](#displayed-and-searchable-attributes)
 - [Typo tolerance](#typo-tolerance)

-These settings can make indexes behave differently even if they have the same documents.
-To change them, you can use the [settings route](/reference/api/settings.md) or the [dedicated settings child route](/reference/api/settings.md#all-settings).
+To change index settings, use the [update settings endpoint](/reference/api/settings.md#update-settings) or any of the [child routes](/reference/api/settings.md#all-settings).

 ### Ranking rules